 6. FLASHING LIGHTS AND SIRENS – Vehicles may not flash red and/or blue lights or use sirens at Wasteland, with certain exceptions: Flashing lights and sirens may be used during the official authorized vehicle cruises, and may be used by Wasteland staff vehicles in emergencies.
 Other flashing light colors, such as yellow/amber are permitted, but we ask that you only use them when necessary.

-7. OFF-ROAD VEHICLE /OFF-HIGHWAY VEHICLE (OHV) REQUIREMENTS – If you plan to bring an off-road vehicle (buggy, ATV, dirt bike etc.) you will need to purchase an annual OHV permit (Street Operating Permit) from California City.
+8. OFF-ROAD VEHICLE /OFF-HIGHWAY VEHICLE (OHV) REQUIREMENTS – If you plan to bring an off-road vehicle (buggy, ATV, dirt bike etc.) we suggest you purchase an annual OHV permit (Street Operating Permit) from California City.
 On weekdays, they are available from the police department.
 On weekends, you can purchase one at Borax Bill Park.
 California City is the third largest city in California, in terms of area, and boasts hundreds of miles of dirt roads that criss-cross the desert.

-Any vehicle that is not currently DMV registered must have a current OHV permit if you plan to drive it on the grounds of Wasteland Weekend or beyond.
+Any vehicle that is not currently DMV registered must have a current OHV permit if you plan to drive it outside the grounds of Wasteland Weekend.

 Wasteland Weekend does not sell these permits.
 For more information, go here: (you will see a list of business in red on the left of the site that sell the needed OHV permits) California City Police Dept – D.I.R.T.

 You are allowed to bring prop weapons for your costume.